 From traditional handicrafts and quirky ornaments to tasty local delicacies and sweet-scented mulled wine, there’s absolutely nothing you can’t find in a German Christmas market.
 Festive shopping aside, they offer visitors an enchanting experience that combines culture with entertainment and holiday cheer in a magical fairytale-like setting.

-From Stuttgart to Hamburg, these are Germany’s best Christmas markets in 2020:
+From Dresden to Hamburg, these are the best Christmas markets in Germany in 2024:

 Dresden Christmas Market

-With a history that dates back almost 600 years ago, Dresden Christmas Market, also known as Striezelmarkt, is the oldest and certainly one of the best Christmas fairs in Germany.
-It befalls each year at the end of November in the city’s baroque Old Town, with the imposing Church of Our Lady as its backdrop.
+With a history that dates back almost 600 years, Dresden Christmas Market, also known as Striezelmarkt, is the oldest and certainly one of the best Christmas fairs in Germany.
+It takes place each year at the end of November in the city’s baroque Old Town, with the imposing Church of Our Lady as its backdrop.

 Annaberg-Buchholz Christmas Market

-Nestled in the charming, beautifully decorated Old Town of Annaberg-Buchholz, this is one of the loveliest and most authentic Christmas markets in Erzgebirge (Ore Mountains), and a perfect choice for visitors in search of a smaller, more intimate winter fairyland.
+Nestled in the charming, beautifully decorated Old Town of Annaberg-Buchholz, this is one of the loveliest and most authentic Christmas markets in Erzgebirge (Ore Mountains) and a perfect destination for visitors in search of a smaller, more intimate winter fairyland.

-The event kicks off with the traditional Christmas Pyramid on November 29th and culminates with the Grand Mountain Parade on December 22nd.
-During these weeks full of merriment and festive atmosphere, visitors have the chance to purchase all sorts of Christmas goodies, from quirky ornaments and decorations to mouthwatering regional foods such as potato pancakes, stollen, chubby sausages, and of course the ubiquitous gluehwein (mulled wine).
+The event kicks off with the traditional Christmas Pyramid and culminates with the Grand Mountain Parade, which honors the area’s centuries-old mining tradition.
+During these weeks full of merriment and festive atmosphere, visitors have the chance to purchase all sorts of Christmas goodies, from quirky ornaments and decorations to mouthwatering regional foods such as potato pancakes, stollen, chubby sausages, and, of course, the ubiquitous Glühwein (mulled wine).

-A special feature of Annaberg Christmas Market is certainly the high-quality traditional merchandise on offer, which includes Erzgebirge figurines, fascinating local toys, and handmade lace from Plauen.
+A special feature of Annaberg Christmas Market is undoubtedly the high-quality traditional merchandise on offer, which includes Erzgebirge figurines, fascinating local toys, and handmade lace from Plauen.

 Dusseldorf Christmas Market